davramov/beam_vis/README.md

 - handle reflection modes (scattering techniques)
 - beamline specific environment conditions, if applicable (ie temperature, pressure, humidity ...)
 - include relevant text labels in the visualization (i.e. PV channel, detector, stage, ...)
+- include raycasting such that objects can be clicked on in the scene.
+Example: clicking on the shutter will open/close it.
+Clicking on the stage highlights movement interactions

 beamline documentation for reference and ideas: